ManLikeTeetos/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c : Print the last digit stored in the n variable 2-print_alphabet.c : print all the alphabet in small letters 3-print_alphabets.c : Print all the alphabet in small letters then in capital letters
+1-last_digit.c : Print the last digit stored in the n variable 2-print_alphabet.c : print all the alphabet in small letters 3-print_alphabets.c : Print all the alphabet in small letters then in capital letters 4-print_alphabt.c : Print all the alphabet in small letters except q and e